National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Show Your Support!

-Last year, Mount Rainier introduced “Keep Wildlife Wild” buttons!
+Mount Rainier has “Keep Wildlife Wild” buttons!
 Five different species of native wildlife (Townsend’s chipmunk, gray jay, Steller’s jay, black-tailed deer, and Cascade red fox) are featured on different buttons for visitors to wear in support of this important issue.
 Buttons are available in the Paradise and Sunrise park visitor centers.
 All donations support ongoing educational efforts to protect the wildlife that live in the park.